wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-troubleshoot-deployment-problems.md

 ## Contact Azure Customer Support

-If you need more help at any point in this article, you can contact the Azure experts on [the MSDN Azure and the Stack Overflow <!-- deleted by customization forums](http://azure.microsoft.com/support/forums/) --><!-- keep by customization: begin --> forums](/support/forums/) <!-- keep by customization: end -->.
+If you need more help at any point in this article, you can contact the Azure experts on [the MSDN Azure and the Stack Overflow forums](/support/forums/).

 Alternatively, you can also file an Azure support incident.
-Go to the [Azure Support <!-- deleted by customization site](http://azure.microsoft.com/support/options/) --><!-- keep by customization: begin --> site](/support/options/) <!-- keep by customization: end --> and click on **Get Support**.
+Go to the [Azure Support site](/support/contact/) and click on **Get Support**.
 For information about using Azure Support, read the [Windows Azure Support FAQ](/support/faq/).